 The MFA Exhibition and Screening will be scheduled towards the end of Spring and Fall semester.
 Participation in the show is mandatory for graduation and thesis credit.

-Leading up to the show, students need to be responsive to emails from the program assistant and director and provide important details to help the IMA Program plan the show and promote it, including project format, running time, technical specifications and requirements, description, short bio, and artwork.
+Leading up to the show, students need to be responsive to emails from the program assistant and director and provide important details to help the IMA Program plan the show and promote it, including project format, running time, technical specifications and requirements, description, and artwork.

 If your thesis project is a linear film, the preferred addition to the credits sequence: